camlostCZ/NonRcptReport/README.md

 some additional data into a CSV file.

 That file can be used further to for example clear invalid e-mail addresses from CRM.

+Performance
+Approx. 30 MB gzipped (~ 250 MB uncompressed) file in under 3 minutes on an older notebook.